 Fat also plays an important part in your dog’s health, yes I know we owners try and keep a nice slim figure and keep off the fat, but your dog needs this in his diet as well, as fat is absorbed into your dog’s system it helps to maintain a healthy beautiful shiny coat, other health benefits of fat are their liver and hearts are kept in good condition.
-Sources of good fat can be obtained in fish meat and fish oil supplements that contain Omega 3 fatty acids and DHA, I personally take these supplements in my own diet with amazing results.
+Sources of good fat can be obtained in fish meal and fish oil supplements that contain Omega 3 fatty acids and DHA, I personally take these supplements in my own diet with amazing results.
 You could add maybe this twice a week into their diet.
 I also give Lucky some fat from the edge of my sliced ham as I can not stand it !!
 I have read that it ok for dogs.

 Storing their food

 Keeping all their food in an airtight container will stop odors in your home, and will keep your Lhasa’s food fresh.
 I keep Lucky’s food in one similar to this one, check out the price on Amazon today.